jimulabs/mirror-sandbox/README.md

 }
 ```

-For Kotlin code, the `platformStatic` needs to be used:
+For Kotlin code, the keyword `platformStatic` needs to be used:

 ```kotlin
 public class SomeBox(root: View) : MirrorSandboxBase(root) {